 Visit to Iran or Iraq after 1 March 2011

-Were you in Iraq or Iran before 2011, but you’ve never held an Iranian or Iraqi passport?
+Were you in Iraq or Iran before 2011, but you have never held an Iranian or Iraqi passport?
 Then you can submit an ESTA application as normal.
-Only if after 1 March of 2011 you were to Iran or Iraq, you no longer qualify for an ESTA.
-The same holds if you’ve been to Syria, Sudan, Yemen, Libya or Somalia.
+You no longer qualify for an ESTA if you were in Iran or Iraq after 1 March of 2011.
+The same holds if you have been to Syria, Sudan, Yemen, Libya or Somalia since this time.

 I (used to) possess an Iranian or Iraqi passport